 Program Area: Support for Financial and Operational Improvement

-The Maine CAH CFO Network’s objective is to bring together CFOs in order to identify financial indicators that the group can address as a whole and at their individual facilities, leading to improvement.
-Activity and progress towards goals are measured through use of iVantage’s Hospital Strength Index Reports, the Flex Monitoring Team (FMT) CAH Financial Indicators reports and other current data provided by the hospitals themselves.
-Health care consultants with broad expertise in areas such as revenue cycle management and charge master review attend CFO Network meetings and provide guidance and education to the group on best practices to improve financial performance.
+The objective of the Maine CAH CFO Network objective is to bring together CFOs to identify financial indicators that the group can address as a whole and at their individual facilities, leading to improvement.
+Activity and progress towards goals are measured through iVantage’s Hospital Strength Index Reports, the Flex Monitoring Team (FMT) CAH Financial Indicators Reports (CAH FIR) and other current data provided by the hospitals themselves.
+Health care consultants with broad expertise in areas such as revenue cycle management and chargemaster review attend CFO Network meetings and provide guidance and education to the group regarding best practices to improve financial performance.

-This network was established in FY 2012, and progress has been slow to identify measures to address as the group works to provide more current data than what is publically available.
-To support operational performance at Maine CAHs, the Maine CAH Nurse Manager network serves to bring together mid-level managers to share best practices, network and learn operational improvement techniques from one another, as well as leading experts in this work in Maine and beyond.
+Since its establishment in fiscal year (FY) 2012, this network has been slow to identify measures to address as the group works to provide more current data than what is publically available.
+To support operational performance at Maine CAHs, the Maine CAH Nurse Manager Network serves to bring together mid-level managers to share best practices, network and learn operational improvement techniques from one another, as well as leading experts in this work in Maine and beyond.